sbmlteam/sbml-test-suite/README.md

 Contributions to the SBML Test Suite are very much welcome in all areas.
 Please feel free to contact the developers.
 A quick way to find out what is currently on people's plates and our near-term plans is to look at the [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/68714) for this project.

+Notes about build procedures and other information are kept in the [GitHub repository wiki](https://github.com/sbmlteam/sbml-test-suite/wiki) for this project.

 ☺ Acknowledgments
 -----------------------